Click Continue if you consent to use all non-essential cookies or choose your own cookie settings.

-The Digital Health and Care Innovation Centre (DHI) is thrilled to announce that 19.5 full-time equivalent Master's Scholarships in digital health and care will be available for students starting their course in the 2023-24 academic year.
+The Digital Health and Care Innovation Centre (DHI) has 19.5 full-time equivalent Master's Scholarships in digital health and care will be available for students starting their course in the 2023-24 academic year.
 Funded by the Scottish Funding Council (SFC), the scholarships are valued at £7,387 per place and will be awarded on a fee-waiver basis to eligible students.

 The scholarships are designed to support the development of future talent in the digital health and care sector.
 To be eligible, students must align their Master's to one of the DHI Strategic Themes.